 London Fields Brewery hosts a ‘grumpy grotto for discontented adults’, spiced cocktails, food stalls, face painting, live music and dancing from Bad Santa DJs.
 Free entry.
 12pm-12am.
 The Brewhouse, London Fields Brewery, 370 Helmsley Place, E8 3SB.
 Nearest train station: London Fields.
 For more information, visit London Fields Brewhouse website.

-Posted on 15 November 2013, in Festivals, Grub, London and tagged Christmas, Christmas 2013, Christmas fair, Christmas market, Christmas shopping, December 2013, London listings, November 2013, Southbank, Things to do in London, What's On Guide, Winter Wonderland.
+Posted on 15 Nov 2013, in Festivals, Grub, London, Shopping and tagged Christmas fair, Christmas market, Things to do in London, What's On Guide.
 Bookmark the permalink.
 7 Comments.

 Another great post.
 Just sent it out to my Twitter followers.